opera-radar/odimh5_validator/README.md

 You can set the desired ODIM-H5 standard definition csv file in three ways:

 - without any additional arguments the program is searching for the value of /Conventions and /what/object attributes in the input file and creates the name of the csv file as `ODIMH5_VALIDATOR_CSV_DIR/ODIM_H5_VX_Y_OBJ.csv`, where the X and Y is from the /Conventions attribute and the OBJ is from the /what/object attribute.
+To check aganinst the versions 2.4.1 or 2.4.2 You should use the `-c` or `-v` options described below, as the third number is not coded in the mentioned attributes.

 - using the `-c` or `--csv` option, You can set any path to a file intended to use as the ODIM-H5 standard definition file